Shoal Creek, Austin, Texas: Course and tributaries

-Shoal Creek has its origin on the west side of MoPac, with two springs, one called MCC/UT Spring and the other reportedly without a name.
+Shoal Creek has its origin on the west side of MoPac, with two springs: MCC/UT Spring and Rogers Spring.

 It runs eastward from there, crossing MoPac, and then enters a culvert that runs south.
 It then turns into a swampy area at MoPac and 183, and goes under 183 through a culvert, and Shoal Creek Boulevard begins to follow the course of the creek on its west side.

 About a mile or more later, the creek crosses Anderson Lane and the Spicewood Springs/Foster Branch joins it from the west.

 Perhaps a mile farther, the creek goes to the west of Beverly S. Sheffield Northwest Park, which is an important flood control facility, and it is joined from the west by the outflow from the Great Northern Dam, which is another one of the City of Austin’s Watershed Protection Department’s flood control projects.
 A minor tributary runs through the park from the east.
 At the downstream end of the park, Shoal Creek Boulevard crosses the creek and the street now follows the creek on the east side.

 More than two miles later, north of 45th Street, the Hancock Branch, which has already been joined by the Grover Tributary, enters from the east.
 This is the largest tributary of Shoal Creek and drains about 2 square miles of residential areas, the Brentwood, Abercrombie and Crestview neighborhoods.

 When the creek reaches 38th Street, Shoal Creek Boulevard ends, and the output of two springs enters the creek: the Beth Israel Temple Spring, just north of 38th, and Seiders Springs, just south.
 The year-round output of these springs creates a permanent pond north of 34th Street, which is the home of terrapins and fish.

 The creek now heads southeast to Lamar Boulevard, which it follows on the west for the next two miles.
 Big Boulder Spring, just south of 29th Street, is the next permanent source of creek water.
 There is also a seep or spring on the other side of Lamar Boulevard that drains into the creek through a culvert.